catherineschen/catherineschen.github.io/_pages/about.md

   - /about
   - /about.html
 ---
-I am a first year PhD student at Brown University working with Carsten Eickhoff in the [AI Lab](https://brown.edu/Research/AI/index.html) at the Brown Center for Biomedical Informatics.
-My research interests include interpretable ML and applications of ML in healthcare.
-Previously, I worked as a software engineer for FreeWheel in NYC to develop advertising technology solutions.
+I am a second year PhD student at Brown University working with Carsten Eickhoff in the [AI Lab](https://brown.edu/Research/AI/index.html) at the Brown Center for Biomedical Informatics.
+My research interests include explainability, information retrieval (IR), natural language processing (NLP), and biomedical applications of ML.
+Previously, I worked as a full-stack software engineer for FreeWheel in NYC to develop advertising technology solutions.
 I received my BA in Computer Science and French from Wellesley College, where I was also a member of the Track & Field and Swimming & Diving Teams.
-In my spare time, I enjoy running, other outdoor activities, and exploring local restaurants/bars.
+In my spare time, I enjoy running, hiking, biking, climbing, cooking, and exploring local restaurants/bars.

 Recent News
 ======
 * 09/06/2021 - Started my PhD at Brown University!
 * 06/01/2021 - Moved to Providence, RI